Carlosleono/W7-Kaggle_competition/README.md

 ## Objective

-- Find the best machine learning model and params for predicting diamonds price [dataset](https://www.kaggle.com/c/diamonds-datamad1021-rev/overview)
+- Find the best machine learning model and params for predicting diamonds price in this [Kaggle competition](https://www.kaggle.com/c/diamonds-datamad1021-rev/overview)

 ## Structure
 * 1. **Data** train and test datasets, cleaned datasets and submissions.